jimm/kronut/README.md

 - Find out where slot MIDI track is.
 It's only for songs.

-- Set list control surface mode:
+- Set list control surface mode: figure out values (and bit range in struct).

 - Keyboard track is only for songs; change the label?